igorkll/WinBox-Maker/README.md

 * at the moment, the custom boot logo installation only works on UEFI systems (you also need to turn off secure boot) (it may also not work at all for reasons unknown to me)
 * your program from the winbox_resources/program folder on the target system is located in C:\WinboxProgram
 * it is better not to use the function of replacing the boot logo in winbox maker, the right solution would be to make your own UEFI with your own boot logo or change an existing one. also, if the computer is in a public place, it is better not to make a UEFI menu
+* all build events work from the project folder
+* in the post-build event, you get the path to the output file as an argument to your script

 ## what was disabled
 * explorer.exe (the desktop is completely inaccessible)